gleam-lang/website/cheatsheets/gleam-for-rust-users.md

 #### Gleam

 Tuples are very useful in Gleam as they're the only collection data type that allows mixed types in the collection.
-The syntax for a tuple literal - `#("a", "b")` - can be confused for a function call, which is not!

 ```rust
 let my_tuple = #("username", "password", 10)